LauAvinyo/SMTB18_Project/README.md

 To install it with pip:
 `python3.6 -m pip install biopython`

 You can do it from the source code but it is rather difficult.
+Also, if you do not have pip you can install it using: `sudo apt-get install python3-pip`

 ### MSMS
 1. Move to our desired installing folder. eg. msms folder in the same folder of before.